 - Locks are more effective if combined with other security measures, like surveillance.

 This all came to mind as I was exchanging emails with one of our stellar Directors of Systems Engineering.
 He said he was working with a health care organization and they wanted to focus on visibility.
 Trust me, visibility is the foundation of any great security program.
-It is also crucial when evaluating risk.
+It is also crucial when evaluating risk in asset management.
 It cannot be the only security measure.

 There are lots of insurance companies out there evaluating risk.
 Webster’s defines “risk” as the possibility that something bad or unpleasant (such as an injury or a loss) will happen.

 Think about that…the possibility.
 You can even put it into an equation:

 - What type of asset are you protecting?